jwzhanggy/tinyBIG/CONTRIBUTING.md

 ## Write Documentation

-We provide the preliminary version of the documentation at the {{toolkit}} website.
+We provide the preliminary version of the documentation at the tinyBIG website.
 `tinybig` could always use more documentation, whether as part of the official `tinybig` docs, in docstrings, or even on the web in blog posts, articles, and such.